nuxeo/nuxeo-bench-site/content/11b-documents.md

 In the context of bulk-indexing, it seemed like a good idea to try to leverage this capability in order to feed the Index Computation as fast as possible.

-However, in the tests we did, this setting created duplicates in the list of documents to re-index, probably because the read operations are not guaranteed to be repeatable.
-While having a few duplicates should not be a blocker, it revealed a bug on our side (that was fixed) but forced us to temporarily drop this solution.
+However, in the tests we ran, this setting created duplicates in the list of documents to re-index, probably because the read operations are not guaranteed to be repeatable.
+While having a few duplicates should not be a blocker, it revealed a bug on our side (that is now fixed) but forced us to temporarily drop this solution.

 **Update the import process**